Founder (Laminitis) in Horses

 Founder can literally result in a horse being killed with kindness.
 By paying attention to the following basic husbandry points many cases of founder can be prevented:

 - Well balanced, appropriate diet.
-Restrict access to excessive feed intake.
+Restrict access to excessive feed intake especially during the spring months.
 Commercial vitamin/mineral supplements and some hay should be fed even if strict feed restriction is necessary.

 - Regular exercise, this can involve riding, lunging or leading.

 - Monitoring of body condition and weight.
 An obvious sign of weight gain is increased fat cover and enlarged neck crest.
 Reduce feed intake before excessive weight gains.
 (See Agriculture note re: Condition scoring and weight estimation of horses.)

 - If the risk of founder occurring (or recurring) is high, consider adding a founder preventative agent to the feed.
 Seek veterinary advice for further information

 - Ensure regular farrier visits and hoof care.
 This may necessitate feeding a supplement to enhance healthy hoof growth and hoof dressing.
 Any change in diet, including introduction to new pasture, should be instituted gradually.

 - Prevent or restrict access to lush Spring pasture, particularly in the middle of the day when plant sugars are highest.

 Further information about Founder can be obtained from Animal Health staff at your nearest DEDJTR office or your veterinary practitioner.

 The original author of this Information Note was Dr Charles El-Hage, originally published October 2004